conor19w/Binance-Futures-Trading-Bot/README.md

 ### Back test strategies in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
 ---
-* To back test ensure Trading is switched off on [line 92](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L92)
+* To back test ensure Trading is switched off on line 92.
-* Back test section starts at [line 707](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L707)
+* Back test section starts at line 700.
 * Create a list named 'symbol' of coin/coins you wish to run a strategy on ie. symbol = ['BTCUSDT' , 'ETHUSDT'] , this would run your strategy on BTC and ETH.
-* Ignore the [pair-trading](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L731) section if you are executing a TA strategy
+* Ignore the [pair-trading](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/608d8c2a3e2525c2c89f65b0e3c1f92bdb6680c6/Bot.py#L724) section if you are executing a TA strategy
-* The [time_period](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L759) variable is the length of time in the past from today to run the strategy on
+* The [time_period](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/608d8c2a3e2525c2c89f65b0e3c1f92bdb6680c6/Bot.py#L752) variable is the length of time in the past from today to run the strategy on
-* The [TIME_INTERVAL](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L760) variable is the interval for the candlesticks we want to trade on.
+* The [TIME_INTERVAL](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/608d8c2a3e2525c2c89f65b0e3c1f92bdb6680c6/Bot.py#L753) variable is the interval for the candlesticks we want to trade on.
-* Next we want to choose our TA strategy, this is done after [line 886](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L886), uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
+* Next we want to choose our TA strategy, this is done after line 886 , uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
 This should be returned by custom strategy functions you create for the strategy to be executed correctly
 * Some of the pre-coded strategies return a 'Type' variable, if a strategy returns the 'Type' variable you must call the SetSLTP() function from [TradingStrats.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/TradingStrats.py) in order to set the corresponding Stop loss value, and Take profit value, this function is found in TradingStrats.py
 * Now just run the script and wait a few minutes for it to pull the data and begin backtesting
 ### Run strategies live in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
 ---
 __Run strategies at your own risk I am not responsible for your trading decisions, futures are risky and proper risk management should be adhered to at all times, always have a stoploss__
-* Switch Trading On at [line 92](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L92)
+* Switch Trading On at line 92.
-* Choose the [Interval](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L105) of candle sticks you wish to trade over.
+* Choose the [Interval](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/608d8c2a3e2525c2c89f65b0e3c1f92bdb6680c6/Bot.py#L105) of candle sticks you wish to trade over.
-* Now uncomment a symbol or add a new symbol you want to trade after [line 107](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L107).
+* Now uncomment a symbol or add a new symbol you want to trade after line 107.
 * To trade a coin not listed at the top of the script we must add an elif symbol clause in [get_coin_attrib()](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Helper.py#L298) in Helper.py specifying Coin_precision (how many decimal point places the price of the coin is measured in)
 & Order_precision (how many decimal point places orders are measured in). __Note: some coins have no decimal places in order quantity, in this case we set Order_precision = 0.__
-* Adjust 'OrderSIZE' line 95 and 'leverage' line 35 as you see fit, adjusting the leverage only changes the EffectiveAccountBalance variable in the script which will affect the order quantity, you must manually adjust the leverage on the exchange currently. __Note: OrderSIZE just helps scale trades in reality you may be risking more than your desired percentage, this will be decided by your stoploss values implemented__
+* Adjust 'OrderSIZE' line 95 and 'leverage' line 94 as you see fit, adjusting the leverage only changes the EffectiveAccountBalance variable in the script which will affect the order quantity, you must manually adjust the leverage on the exchange currently. __Note: OrderSIZE just helps scale trades in reality you may be risking more than your desired percentage, this will be decided by your stoploss values implemented__
 * The Market_Orders switch on line 91 decides whether to use market orders (1) or to use limit orders (0).
-* Now we select our trading strategy, one which we have thoroughly Backtested in the section starting on line 349.
+* Now we select our trading strategy, one which we have thoroughly Backtested in the section starting on line 347.
 * Custom Strategies must return a 'prediction' parameter either 1, 0, or -99 to go long, short or flat respectively.
 * Again like in Backtesting we call our trading strategy in the form of a function, If the function returns a Type then we must call the SetSLTP() function to set our Stop loss and Take profit before sending our orders.
 * Now just run the script and your strategy is up and running.